kimho912/Plant-App/README.md

 MOCKUP CONVERSION:
 The following parent component have been marked up and styled:
-Dashboard
+- Dashboard
-SeasonInsights
+- SeasonInsights
-PlantProfileh
+- PlantProfileh
-PlantSearch
+- PlantSearch

-Your mockup should have the following reusable components.
-Plant - Used in PlantItem, PlantProfile
-WeatherWarning - Used in PlantItem
-PlantItem - Used in Dashboard, SeasonalInsights, PlantSearch CommunityForum - Used in PlantProfile
-WeatherForecast - Used in SeasonalInsights

 TOGGLE CLASSES:
 App